r0m5s/SSH_Honeypot/README.md

 5. Enter the IP address configured for the GUI of CML
 6. Import the .yaml file from the folder to the CML Lab
 7. Run the simulation

+Any additional scripts and configurations should be already configured in the booting script in Alpine Linux systems and downloaded directly from the current github page.
+Therefore, if the booting scripts are being used instead of a pre-configured KVM Linux image, the simulation needs to have proper NAT and bridge configurations for external internet connection.